Hooke's law math

 Manquant :

 It is shown that Hooke's Law can be written uniquely for an arbitrary anisotropic body in the form of several laws describing the direct proportionality of the corresponding parts of the stress and deformation tensors.Hooke’s law states that: The extension of a spring is proportional to the applied force.The other end of the spring is attached to a particle P of mass m.Explore the principles of Hooke's Law with this interactive simulation.
-Legacy A-Level Maths 2004.This linear relationship is represented by the Hooke’s law equation: The spring constant, which is sometimes called the force constant k, is a property of the material being stretched and measures the stiffness of a material.
+Stress and Deformation: Hooke’s Law relates the stress .

 Hooke's law